Rian-Ismael/Questoes-Python/README.md

-# Questoes-Python
+# Questions-Python
-Questões realizadas durante o período 2021.2 na disciplina de P1/LP1
+Questions done during the period 2021.2 in the subject of P1/LP1